cosbi-research/beesl/README.md

 # Biomedical Event Extraction as Sequence Labeling <img src="resources/bee.png" width="50" height="38"/>

-This repository contains the source code for the paper: [Biomedical Event Extraction as Sequence Labeling]().
-You may freely use [this work](#reference) in your research and activities under the non-commercial [COSBI-SSLA](https://www.cosbi.eu/research/prototypes/licence_terms) license.
+This repository contains the source code for the paper: [Biomedical Event Extraction as Sequence Labeling](https://www.researchgate.net/publication/344541520_Biomedical_Event_Extraction_as_Sequence_Labeling).
+You may freely use [this work](#reference-and-contact) in your research and activities under the non-commercial [COSBI-SSLA license](https://www.cosbi.eu/research/prototypes/licence_terms).

 We recast Biomedical Event Extraction as Sequence Labeling (**BeeSL**), taking advantage of a multi-label aware encoding strategy and jointly modeling the intermediate tasks via multi-task learning.
 BeeSL is a deep learning solution that is fast, accurate, end-to-end, and unlike current methods does not require any external knowledge base or preprocessing tools as it builds on [BERT](https://www.aclweb.org/anthology/N19-1423/).
 Empirical results show that BeeSL's speed and accuracy makes it a viable approach for large-scale real-world scenarios.
-For more information on ongoing work on biomedical information extraction, visit the [COSBI prototypes](https://www.cosbi.eu/research/prototypes/biomedical_knowledge_extraction) page.
+For more information on ongoing work on biomedical information extraction you may want to get in touch the Cosbi Bioinformatics lab led by lombardo@cosbi.eu or visit the [COSBI knowledge extraction page](https://www.cosbi.eu/research/prototypes/biomedical_knowledge_extraction).

 - [BeeSL in short](#how-does-beesl-work-in-short)
 - [Installation](#installation)